-The main characteristics of urbex photography
+The main characteristics of urban exploration photography

-- Abandonment and Decay : The buildings photographed are often dilapidated, with peeling walls, broken windows and collapsed ceilings.
+- Abandonment and decay : The buildings photographed are often dilapidated, with peeling walls, broken windows and collapsed ceilings.

 - The mysterious and nostalgic aspect : Each photo tells a story, that of the people who once occupied these places and of time that seems frozen.

-- Colors and textures : Rust, mold and cracks give visual richness and depth to the images.
+- Colors and textures : Rust, mold, and cracks give visual richness and depth to the images.

-Why is urbex photography so fascinating?
+Why is urban exploration photography so fascinating?

-Urbex photography attracts for several reasons:
+Urban exploration photography is attractive for several reasons:

 - Adrenaline : Exploring a forbidden or difficult-to-access place provides an adrenaline rush.